davegutz/myOBD-II-Particle-Photon/myOBDII_Particle_DEV/README.md

   5. OTA dump of NVM as soon as WiFi available.
 Alternatively, USB driven request to CoolTerm (or other simple serial monitor).

    Dependencies:  SparkFunMicroOLED

+   Notes:
+   2019-07-29   Last modified trying to debug P0456.
+Never got it working better.
+   It seems photon never syncs with OBD board first time.
+If reset after Initial start it usually does.
+Could try longer initialization delays but unlikely to fix problem.
+   To build:   compile in cloud using Particle-DEV app.
+   To load:  bring device inside near a modem.
+Flash using Particle-DEV.